ethical-se/ese-practices/ESE-Literature.md

 * [Ethical Guidelines of the German Informatics Society](https://gi.de/ethicalguidelines)
 * Swiss Informatics Society, SI [Code of Ethics](https://www.swissinformatics.org/Dokumente/legal_3_en/si-code-of-ethics-2019.pdf)

+### Background Information on Agile Software Development

+* [Agile Manifesto](https://agilemanifesto.org/)
+* Homepage of the [Agile Alliance](https://www.agilealliance.org/) that provides the Agile Manifesto, a "Subway Map to Agile Practices", an glossary, and other resources:
+  * Agile Coaching Ethics, <https://www.agilealliance.org/agilecoachingethics/#code>
+* [Design Practice Repository and Reference (DPR)](https://socadk.github.io/design-practice-repository/) for agile architecting, API design, and beyond (since 2020)

 ## Tech.
 Ethics and Computers in General

 * Context, Consequences, Contribution (3C) model: ["A model to help tech companies make responsible technology a reality"](https://medium.com/doteveryone/a-model-to-help-tech-companies-make-responsible-technology-a-reality-837c50713c65)
 * A call for software ethics by Steven Willmott, reported on The New Stack by Mark Boyd: ["The Five Principles of Software Ethics"](https://thenewstack.io/five-principles-software-ethics/).
 The five rather technical principles are: Continuous Improvement, Graceful Degradation, Radical Distribution, Components as well as Solutions, Fearless Competence.
 * Bertrand Meyer bases ethics on the rules of logical reasoning and proposes three concrete principles: goodness, truth, and fairness as well as two meta-principles: restraint and importance in ["Rational Ethics"](https://link.springer.com/content/pdf/10.1007/978-3-319-55735-9_5.pdf), Chapter 5 in Informatics in the Future, H. Werthner, F. van Harmelen (eds.), Springer 2017, DOI 10.1007/978-3-319-55735-9_5.
 * The concept of positive responsibility is proposed in Ladd, John.
 1991.
 "Bhopal: An Essay on Moral Responsibility and Civic Virtue.", Journal of Social Philosophy 32: 73–91, 1991
 * Don Gotterbarn, Marty J. Wolf, ["Closing the AI responsibility gap with the code of ethics"](https://dialnet.unirioja.es/descarga/articulo/9326110.pdf), ETHICOMP 2024 extended abstract

-## Background Information on Agile Software Development

-* [Agile Manifesto](https://agilemanifesto.org/)
-* Homepage of the [Agile Alliance](https://www.agilealliance.org/) that provides the Agile Manifesto, a "Subway Map to Agile Practices", an glossary, and other resources:
-  * Agile Coaching Ethics, <https://www.agilealliance.org/agilecoachingethics/#code>
-* [Design Practice Repository and Reference (DPR)](https://socadk.github.io/design-practice-repository/) for agile architecting, API design, and beyond (since 2020)

 ## Related Academic Work and Tools